Supporting Fine Arts with ESSER and ARP Funds

 General Funding Considerations and Practical Advice

 The ESSER ARP federal funds are one-time investments that should be managed carefully.
 These funds generally should not be used to provide on-going services, as such service may have to be abruptly terminated when federal funds expire.
 Rather, the funds should be used for one-time or short-duration intensive supports that address impacts of the education disruption related to the COVID-19 pandemic or that otherwise build the capacity of the system to operate effectively or meaningfully for students.
-More information on using ESSER ARP funds may be found in the comprehensive ARP ESSER guidance created by the Ohio Department of Education to assist local education agencies and other stakeholders in meeting the requirements of the federal acts authorizing these emergency federal resources and best practices for leveraging the funds.
+More information on using ESSER ARP funds may be found in the comprehensive ARP ESSER guidance created by the Ohio Department of Education and Workforce to assist local education agencies and other stakeholders in meeting the requirements of the federal acts authorizing these emergency federal resources and best practices for leveraging the funds.

 In general, when determining strategies to spend the ESSER I, ESSER II and ARP ESSER funds, local education agencies should consider the following five questions: